Pomax/use-models-for-data/docs/README.md

 }
 ```

-It also allows data to be specified using a "flat" object with value paths encoded as dot-separated path keys:
+It also allows you to specify data using a "flat" objects, with dot-separated path keys instead of nesting:

 ```javascript
 {